rowlandwilliams/react-d3-tailwind/README.md

 This is a quick-start for any project involving React / TypeScript and d3.js.

-The visualisation component is already set up to auto-scale on window resize. using the useRef() and useEffect() hooks.
+The visualisation component is already set up to auto-scale on window resize, using the useRef() and useEffect() hooks.

+The Visualisation.tsx file is where the d3 component can be built on top of the existing SVG element.

-TailwindCSS is also ready to go for out of the box consistent styling.
+TailwindCSS is also ready to go for consistent styling and easy to follow styling out of the box.